Young Pioneer Tours

 This has caused quite a lot of controversy with many allegedly not being allowed to return back to Japan and relatives claiming a lack of contact.
 These people can theoretically at least move to North Korea and technically hold a kind of dual citizenship.

-To read about Chingryon click here.
+To read about Chongryon click here.

 How can I immigrate to North Korea?

 Most recently we got an application from an American doctor who wanted to move to the DPRK and help revolutionise their heal care system.
-We politely explained that we would not be able to help him, as we do with all enquiries.
+We politely explained that we would not be able to help him, as we do with all inquiries.

 About Post Author